Sergiojh-design/messageMe/README.md

 ```
 python3 manage.py runserver
 ````
-To run React Frontend application, cd into reactapp
+To run React Frontend application (in new terminal), cd into reactapp
 ```
 npm install
 npm run build